Navigation » List of Schools » Glendale Community College » Economics » Econ 101 – Microeconomics » Summer 2021 » iVAT Chapter 19

 C Total utility is increasing and at an increasing rate.

-D Marginal utility is positive.
+D Marginal utility is negative.

 Question #12

-A Marginal utility is decreasing.
+A Marginal utility has turned negative.

-B Marginal utility is increasing.
+B Marginal utility is decreasing.

-C Marginal utility has turned negative.
+C Marginal utility is increasing.

 D Total Utility is decreasing.